Two-Sided Prioritized Ranking: A Coherency-Preserving Design for Marketplace Experiments: Introduction

 \section{Introduction}

-Online platforms, such as e-commerce sites and online marketplaces, frequently conduct randomized controlled experiments (e.g., A/B tests) to optimize user experience, boost engagement, and drive sales.
-These experiments help mitigate risks associated with changes and innovations while providing rapid product feedback \citep{kohavi2020trustworthy, bojinov2022online, xia2019safe, xu2018sqr, kohavi2009online}.
+Online platforms such as e-commerce sites and online marketplaces rely heavily on randomized controlled experiments to guide product decisions.
+These experiments help platforms evaluate changes safely, improve user experience, and increase engagement and sales, while providing timely and credible feedback on new features \citep{kohavi2020trustworthy, bojinov2022online, xia2019safe, xu2018sqr, kohavi2009online}.

-Standard experimental designs for estimating unbiased treatment effects rely on the Stable Unit Treatment Value Assumption (SUTVA), which states that the treatment assigned to one unit does not influence the outcomes of other units \citep{rubin1974estimating, imbens2015causal}.
-In online marketplaces, this assumption is often violated due to the interconnected nature of users and items.
-For instance, in item-side experiments, modifying features of treated items---such as offering discounts---can influence demand for non-treated items due to substitution or complementary effects.
-Such interference, spillover, or network effects have been observed in various platforms, including ridesharing (\cite{chamandy2016experimentation}) and online pricing experiments (\cite{choi2019monetizing}).
-Failing to account for interference in randomized experiments can introduce substantial bias, leading to the overestimation or underestimation of the intervention’s true impact \citep{blake2014marketplace, fradkin2019simulation}.

-Under interference, treatment effects depend on how interventions are distributed across units, making the Total Average Treatment Effect (TATE) a central measure in such settings.
-TATE quantifies the impact of treating all units compared to treating none \citep{manski2013identification, munro2024treatmenteffectsmarketequilibrium}, and it has been widely adopted in the literature as it captures the full extent of both direct effects and spillovers across units.

-We propose the Two-Sided Prioritized Ranking (TSPR) experimental design that leverages recommender systems in two-sided marketplaces by strategically reordering items in ranked listings shown to users.
-Our approach builds on the well-documented phenomenon of position bias, where items appearing at the top of a list have greater influence on user behavior than those positioned lower \citep{craswell2008experimental, friedberg2022causal}.
-Recommender systems, which match items to user queries, are the primary ranking mechanism in online marketplaces.
-Our design leverages this structure to provide a systematic approach for estimating the TATE of item-side interventions on user-level outcomes.
-This framework applies broadly to two-sided marketplaces such as Expedia, Airbnb, Amazon, and many others.

-In the TSPR design, users are randomized into two groups, and items are partitioned into three subsets: the Treated group, which receives the intervention, and two distinct groups that do not, called Untreated and Placebo.
-For one group of users, the recommender system prioritizes Untreated items at the top of search results, while for the other group, it prioritizes Treated items.
-Having both Untreated and Placebo groups---with Untreated matching the size of the Treated group---ensures the balanced quality of top-ranked items across user groups.
-We then estimate TATE by comparing partial outcomes between the two groups of users, where partial outcomes are defined as the cumulative outcome of the prioritized Treated or Untreated items placed at the top of the listings.